Trump administration seeks $1 billion settlement from UCLA, a White House official says

 UCLA is the first public university to be targeted by a widespread funding freeze over allegations of civil rights violations related to antisemitism and affirmative action.

 President Donald Trump's administration has frozen or paused federal funding over similar allegations against elite private colleges.
-In recent weeks, the administration has struck deals with Brown University for $50 million and Columbia University for $221 million but has explored larger settlements, such as with Harvard University.
+In recent weeks, the administration has struck deals with Brown University for $50 million and Columbia University for $221 million but has explored larger settlements, such as in its ongoing battle with Harvard University.

 The White House official did not detail any additional demands the administration has made to UCLA or elaborate on the settlement amount.
 The person was not authorized to speak publicly about the request and spoke on condition of anonymity.

 The university had drawn widespread criticism for how it handled dispersing an encampment of Israel-Hamas war protesters in 2024.
-Jewish students said demonstrators in the encampment blocked them from getting to class.
 One night, counterprotesters attacked the encampment, throwing traffic cones and firing pepper spray, with fighting that continued for hours, injuring more than a dozen people, before police stepped in.
 The next day, after hundreds defied orders to leave, more than 200 people were arrested.
+Later, Jewish students said demonstrators in encampments blocked them from getting to class.

-The University of California’s president, James B. Milliken, said in a statement Friday that the university was reviewing a document it “just received” from the Department of Justice.
+The University of California’s president, James B. Milliken, said Friday the university had “just received” a document from the Department of Justice and would review it.
+He said the size of the proposed settlement would “devastate” the University of California, whose campuses are viewed as some of the top public colleges in the nation.

-“Earlier this week, we offered to engage in good faith dialogue with the Department to protect the University and its critical research mission,” Milliken said.
+“Earlier this week, we offered to engage in good faith dialogue with the Department to protect the University and its critical research mission,” said Milliken, who started as president last week.
 “As a public university, we are stewards of taxpayer resources and a payment of this scale would completely devastate our country’s greatest public university system as well as inflict great harm on our students and all Californians.”

+California Gov. Gavin Newsom on Friday accused Trump of trying to silence academic freedom in his attack on such a prestigious public university system.

+“He has threatened us through extortion with a billion-dollar fine unless we do his bidding,” Newsom told reporters.
+Apparently referencing the settlements with Columbia and Brown, he added: “We will not be like some of those other institutions that have followed a different path.”

+Last month, Columbia University agreed to pay $200 million as part of a settlement to resolve investigations into the government’s allegations that the school violated federal antidiscrimination laws.
+The agreement also restored more than $400 million in research grants.

+The Trump administration is using its deal with Columbia as a template for other universities, with financial penalties that are now seen as an expectation.
+For instance, the administration is pressing for a deal that would require Harvard to pay far more than Columbia's $200 million.
+Harvard leaders have been negotiating with the White House even as they battle in court to regain access to billions in federal research funding terminated by the Trump administration.

-This would not be the university's first settlement over the 2024 protests.
-Last month, UCLA reached a $6 million settlement with three Jewish students and a Jewish professor who sued, arguing that the university violated their civil rights by allowing pro-Palestinian protesters to block their access to classes and other areas on campus in 2024.
+UCLA has already reached one settlement about the 2024 protests.
+The university agreed last week to pay $6 million to settle a lawsuit from three Jewish students and a Jewish professor who argued the university violated their civil rights by allowing pro-Palestinian protesters to block their access to classes and other areas on campus in 2024.

-The settlement comes nearly a year after a preliminary injunction was issued, marking the first time a U.S. judge had ruled against a university over their handling of on-campus demonstrations against Israel’s war in Gaza.

 UCLA initially had argued that it had no legal responsibility over the issue because protesters, not the university, blocked Jewish students’ access to areas.
 The university also worked with law enforcement to thwart attempts to set up new protest camps.